Skip to Content

 The goal here was just to save myself a little bit of time weeding since I find that thick landscaping fabric generally does a very good job of blocking out weeds.

-But I only did the landscaping fabric in areas where I mostly wouldn’t be planting.
 In all other areas, I opted for layering cardboard/paper and mulching on top of it—otherwise referred to as sheet mulching.
 (You’ll see below that I later decided to plant in some of the landscaping fabric areas, so I used a knife to cut a circle out.)

 DIY landscaping around a concrete patio

-Our DIY solar-powered rain barrel irrigation system
+Rain barrel irrigation system

 Mike also led the charge on setting up a really awesome DIY solar powered rain barrel irrigation system.
-That post has all of the details, and it started out as just one rain barrel.
+That post has all of the details.
+It started out as just one rain barrel, but we quickly expanded that to include two more rain barrels that are daisy-chained together.

 solar power rain barrel irrigation system